adriangb/community/rfcs/20200902-pickle-for-keras.md

 > needed to show how this design addresses the problem?*

 The specific motivation for this RFC: we want to use Keras models in Dask-ML's and Ray's hyperparameter optimization.
-More generaly, support for serialization with the Pickle protocol will enable:
+More generally, support for serialization with the Pickle protocol will enable:

 * Using Keras with other parallelization libraries like Python's